flohuemer/poly-snake/README.md

-# poly-snake
+# Poly Tic-Tac-Toe
-The game snake implemented in a polyglot style, running on the GraalVM.
+The game tic-tac-toe implemented in a polyglot style, running on the GraalVM.